zammad/zammad-admin-documentation/manage/scheduler.rst

 Disable notifications
    By default, actions triggered by schedulers won't send notifications.
    You can override this here by setting this to *no*.

+Locale
+   Set a desired language, in which the output of variables is translated into.
+This setting only has an effect if you create an article with variables by the scheduler job.
+Additionally, the value has to be translated.
+For more information, please have a look at the explanation in the :ref:`variables section <variable_localization>`.

+Timezone
+   Similar as for the "Locale" setting, you can define a time zone, which is applied to the output of time stamp variables.
+   For more information, please have a look at the explanation in the :ref:`variables section <variable_localization>`.

 Note
    You can use the note field to describe the purpose of the scheduler.